 NAC has been used in medicine for several decades now, yet still remains relatively unknown.
 In conventional medicine, it’s been used as a mucolytic (mucus-thinner) in people with lung diseases like chronic bronchitis, emphysema, chronic obstructive pulmonary disorder, and cystic fibrosis.

-It’s also the go-to remedy for acetaminophen poisoining – acetaminophen is a popular over the counter pain reliever and fever reducer.
+It’s also the go-to remedy for acetaminophen poisoning – acetaminophen (Tylenol) is a popular over the counter pain reliever and fever reducer.
 Given its popularity, overdose is extremely common, whereby it destroys liver cells and is one of the most common causes of liver damage and failure.

-For athletes, NAC should be one of your go-to remedies, for a couple of reasons.
+For athletes, NAC should be one of your go-to supplements, for a couple of reasons.

-NAC is a potent antioxidant that is partial to lung tissue (thus its use in a variety of lung diseases).
+NAC is a potent antioxidant that's partial to lung tissue (thus its use in a variety of lung diseases).
 If you’re an athlete with asthma, NAC can work to limit the inflammation and damage that occurs in delicate lung tissue as a result of asthma.

 Ever go on a run or ride on a cold winter day and get that hacking, “smoker’s cough” after?
-That’s because you’re lungs are sensitive to cold air and now inflamed.
+That’s because you’re lungs are sensitive to cold air and are now inflamed.
 Taking NAC immediately before and after a cold weather bout of exercise will limit the inflammatory damage in your lungs.
+We take a single 500mg capsule about 30 minutes before a cold workout, and immediately after.

 Newer studies show a performance benefit from taking NAC.
 A handful of smaller studies have shown improved antioxidant levels and decreased inflammation that lead to improved cycling performance (1) and limited fatigue (2,3).